FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 ## IoT server connectivity (server-side)

-On the server-side IoT data payloads are either forwarded directly by [USB-to-ethernet](#usb-to-ethernet) connected devices using IP transport or using the [Aruba IoT server interface](#aruba-iot-server-interface) providing depended transport protocols and data encapsulations.
+On the server-side IoT data payloads are either forwarded directly by [USB-to-ethernet](#usb-to-ethernet) connected devices using IP transport or using the [Aruba IoT server interface](#aruba-iot-server-interface) providing different transport protocols and data encapsulations.

 USB-to-ethernet connectivity only requires applying a [wired-ap port profile](#wired-ap-profile) to the APs USB port.

 >***Note:***
 >Vendor specific USB implementations like *SES Imagotag Electronic Shelf Labels (ESL)* are using IP transport with a [vendor specific configuration](#vendor-specific-implementations).

-### Aruba IoT server interface
+### **Aruba IoT server interface**

+The **Aruba IoT server interface** is a proprietary server-side connectivity interface specified in the [Aruba IoT Server Interface Guide](#aruba-iot-server-interface-guide) used to connect to IoT servers implementing this interface.
-Server-side connectivity using the Aruba IoT server interface is configured using [iot transport profiles](#iot-transport-profile).
+All **Aruba IoT server interface** related aspects are configured in the [iot transport profiles](#iot-transport-profile).

 >***Note:***
 Up to 4 iot transport profiles can be concurrently enabled per Aruba Instant AP or ArubaOS AP-group.
 > This allows to run up to 4 IoT applications concurrently e.g., Aruba Meridian Beacon Management + Aruba Meridian Asset Tracking + 3rd Party BLE Asset Tracking + EnOcean.

+The following chapters describe the **Aruba IoT server interface** related options and services.

-#### **IoT server connection types**
+### **IoT server connection types**

 The Aruba IoT server interface supports vendor specific and generic [IoT server connections](#aruba-iot-server-interface---connection-types).